I left my job at Draper Associates at the end of 2021 to brush up on coding through a bootcamp called Hack Reactor.

 As I am still in my 20s, I feel ok taking some risk.
 My risk tolerance will decrease with age, so I should do now what I’ll be less willing in 5–10 years.

 Many people asked if it is worth it.
-After all, several of the big crossover funds had reached out and offered base salaries of $500K with additional carry, bonus and VP / partner titles (not that I find titles too meaningful) before I had even negotiated.
+After all, several of the big crossover funds had reached out and offered immense pay with additional carry, bonus and VP / partner titles (not that I find titles too meaningful) before I had even negotiated.
 Enticing for a 27 year old.
-To one firm, I asked for a salary + carry package of $3M / year.
-I already knew that my next step was programming and not investing, so what was there to lose by asking?
-They actually considered it, and asked me to meet their team.
-That was nice of them.

 These inbound opportunities arose because crypto is now in vogue, and few people had crypto expertise, plus a background in Wall Street that these firms wanted.
 The typical MBA or Wall Street type would not have been in something weird like crypto in 2017, hence the lack of competition.
 Now that crypto is mainstream, I’m sure that the talent market will be much more crowded.
 The question I ask myself is, what is the next big thing that people aren’t paying attention to?

 The younger you are, the more you should optimize career for max learning, not max forecastable EV (learning now increases unforecastable EV later) — Kyle Samani, Managing Partner at Multicoin Capital

 Side note: I’m excited to be an investor in Kyle’s Multicoin Capital Venture Fund III.
 Since meeting Tushar and Kyle in college in 2015, I observed as they founded Multicoin two years later, and built it into a leading crypto investment firm.
 They achieved a 100x+ return on their first fund, considered the highest returning venture fund in history, by leading contrarian investments like Solana, Helium, Arweave and The Graph at the earliest stages.
 It has been both inspirational and reassuring to see folks in my circle become the top players in a space despite being both young and outsiders.